lucaznch/leic/BD/exam/README.md

     - It is no longer possible to continue the transaction
 - We can use SAVEPOINT to save a safe point and ROLLBACK TO to return to that point
     - It is the only way to recover from the abort state without doing full ROLLBACK

+#### Isolation Levels

+To manage the isolation of transactions, SQL databases offer different isolation levels, which define the degree to which the operations in one transaction are isolated from those in other transactions.
+The standard isolation levels are:

+1. **READ UNCOMMITTED**:
+   - Transactions can read data modified by other transactions but not yet committed.
+This isolation level allows dirty reads.

+2. **READ COMMITTED**:
+   - A transaction can only read data that has been committed by other transactions.
+This prevents dirty reads.

+3. **REPEATABLE READ**:
+   - Ensures that if a transaction reads a row, it will read the same row again if it repeats the read later in the same transaction.
+This prevents non-repeatable reads.

+4. **SERIALIZABLE**:
+   - The highest isolation level, ensuring complete isolation from other transactions.
+It guarantees that the outcome of executing transactions concurrently is the same as if they were executed serially.

 ### Views